Miners I'm Buying And Why - Part VIII: Sharpshooting Alpha With Junior Mining Plays Of Substance - Small-Cap Stock Observer

 Again, grassroots explorers are hit or miss with no safety net.
 If they miss, they usually run out of money and die, or eventually rollback, rename etc. BTR offers much better odds with a Price at close to book, with greenfield discovery drill targets to test and brownfields to develop further.
 BTR's fallback position is already ~1.2M ounces of gold resources, which should continue to grow.

 If you take BTR's fully diluted market cap of C$72M (180M shares at C$0.40), then subtract ~C$20M cash on hand and divide this C$52M by ~1.2M ounces, you get a per ounce gold value of ~C$43, or divided by 1.34 equals only ~US$32 an ounce.
-It's easier to buy or expand an existing high-grade resource than to discover a new one, and nearby producer Kirkland Lake Gold (TSX:KL) (OTCQX:KLGDF) and Osisko Mining (TSX:OSK)must be watching.
+It's easier to buy or expand an existing high-grade resource than to discover a new one, and nearby producer Kirkland Lake Gold [TSX:KL] (OTCPK:KGILF) and Osisko Mining [TSX:OSK] must be watching.
 BTR's blue sky is just a bonus.

 Orla Mining - Developing Large Oxide Deposits, With Major Porphyry Discovery Potential

-My November 17 newsletter detailed (TSXV:OLA) (RRLF) Orla Mining, which used to be a penny shell called Red Mile Minerals trading at cash with Ontario gold Properties and no debt.
+My November 17 newsletter detailed Orla Mining [TSXV:OLA] (OTC:ORRLF), which used to be a penny shell called Red Mile Minerals trading at cash with Ontario gold Properties and no debt.
 OLA is now C$1.20, but last September, it closed a huge C$50M private placement at C$1.75 with insiders buying 44.1%.
-OLA completed its acquisition/merger with Pershimco Resources in December, and, on January 19, started a large drill program on its 100% owned 14,800 hectare Cerro Quema Gold Project in Panama.
+OLA completed its acquisition/merger with Pershimco Resources in December and on January 19, started a large drill program on its 100% owned 14,800 hectare Cerro Quema Gold Project in Panama.
 March 6 OLA news adds two more rigs after the sixth hole with assay results pending.

 I lucked into this play early but probably would have bought it higher than it is now considering the key investors buying at C$1.75, low market cap versus net present resource values, and high potential porphyry drill targets in addition to near-term producing high-grade oxide deposits to build on, with 878,700 ounces of gold already.
-And I dare say that Pierre Lassonde, co-founder of ~C$16B gold royalty company Franco Nevada (TSX:FNV)(FNV), really is a living legend in mining circles.
+And I dare say that Pierre Lassonde, co-founder of ~C$16B gold royalty company Franco-Nevada [TSX:FNV] (NYSE:FNV), really is a living legend in mining circles.

 Minco Silver - Trades Near Cash With No Debt, Means 200Moz.
 Ag + 1/2Moz.
 Au Almost Free!

-I have always liked silver, more than even gold, and Minco Silver (TSX:MSV) (OTCBB:MISVF) is still my favourite high-grade Ag value play.
+I have always liked silver, more than even gold, and Minco Silver [TSX:MSV] (OTCQX:MISVF) is still my favourite high-grade Ag value play.
 MSV is not on brokerage analysts' radars because it does not need Phinancing yet - MSV's last raise was for ~C$45M at C$5.95 per share in 2011.
-Promotion-wise most newsletter writers lost track of the story as the last real MSV news release was on July 31, 2015 when it purchased the Changkeng Gold Project, adjacent to its Fuwan Silver Project in China.
+Promotion-wise, most newsletter writers lost track of the story as the last real MSV news release was on July 31, 2015, when it purchased the Changkeng Gold Project, adjacent to its Fuwan Silver Project in China.

 I started buying MSV at C$0.50 last year and the play remains as detailed in my May 16 newsletter at C$1.22 per share.
 As of September, MSV shows ~C$53M or C$0.88 per share in cash with no debt, and ~C$101M or C$1.67 per share in shareholders equity versus ~C$75M in market cap at today's C$1.24 per share.
 Minus cash means MSV's silver and gold resources trade at C$0.36 per share, times 60.5M shares, or ~C$22M.
 For easy math use BTR's C$43 gold value to subtract C$21.5M for MSV's half-million gold ounces, leaving C$0.5M divided by 200M silver ounces, or under a penny an ounce.
 Alternatively, divide C$22M by 200Moz.-Ag, equalling 11-cent silver and 500K ounces of free gold.

-MSV's robust feasibility study needs to be updated with its gold, but shows just US$81M CapEx to build, 9.2 year operation, 91% mill recovery, 2.3 year payback, 33% pre-tax IRR, 5.5M silver ounces per year at a low US$5.65/oz cash cost, and this is based on US$13.57 per ounce instead of today's $18+.
+MSV's robust feasibility study needs to be updated with its gold, but shows just US$81M CapEx to build, 9.2-year operation, 91% mill recovery, 2.3-year payback, 33% pre-tax IRR, 5.5M silver ounces per year at a low US$5.65/oz cash cost, and this is based on US$13.57 per ounce instead of today's $18+.
 MSV has more high-grade showings along its 10km Fuwan Silver Belt but has only explored 2.8km, and would attract more buzz if it used some of its cash hoard to drill and grow its resources.
 Then MSV could again Phinance at high share prices, with less dilution, towards mine construction.

 Through the bear market MSV did a great job keeping its cash burn low and Paper structure tight.
 MSV's 52-week high was C$2.05 last summer as silver prices touched US$20 an ounce.
 I still believe $20 silver is the magic level when MSV finally comes out of news stealth mode and gets active again.
 Until then, show me any high-grade, high-IRR, very low CapEx, significant silver deposit this cheap?